 There’s nothing special to this step, you are just removing the paint like you would with a piece of furniture.

-The paint will immediately start to lift and you can gently scrape it away with a plastic spatula in a straight up and down pattern (don’t scrape it all over the place just in case their are marks left behind on the reflective material).
+The paint will immediately start to bubble up and you can gently scrape it away with a plastic spatula in a straight up and down pattern (don’t scrape it all over the place just in case their are marks left behind on the reflective material).

 Another way to lift the paint off is by applying kraft paper to the mirror and the paint remover and lifted paint should all lift off (in theory).
 It’s never worked that well for me though.

 Wash the mirror off under a hose outside or in a bath of water (you can fill a big plastic bin with water).

 You might need to repeat the paint removing step again to get all the paint off completely as you can see in the photos below I didn’t get all the paint off.
 Just repeat the steps above to remove the rest of the paint and wash off again.
 Dry with a soft cloth.

 The next major part of antiquing a mirror is to remove some of the reflective material.
 You have to work fast so be sure to have everything that you need close by.

 If the acid is left on for too long, you’ll remove all the reflective material and end up with just glass, as a mirror is just glass after all.